neurospin-projects/2024_adufournet_sulcus_genetics/TGCC_scripts/AD_ACC/README.rst

    - Copy the first three lines of `Cycle.txt` into your terminal to set necessary variables.
    - Perform a dry run to check for missing files and review the rules and commands that will be applied.
    - If the dry run is successful and free of errors, submit the job using the `ccc_msub` command.

-By following these steps and ensuring the configurations are correctly set, you should be able to run the pipeline smoothly.

----